Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

-- The Lakers are the 20th-best defensive team in the NBA, giving up 116.6 points per game.
+- The Lakers are the 20th-best defensive squad in the NBA, allowing 116.6 points per game.

-- In terms of assists, the Lakers are ranked 15th in the league, giving up 25.7 per game.
+- Looking at assists, the Lakers are 15th in the league, allowing 25.7 per game.

-- Giving up 12.5 made 3-pointers per game, the Lakers are the 18th-ranked squad in the league.
+- Looking at 3-pointers, the Lakers are 18th in the league, giving up 12.5 makes per game.

 Nikola Jokic vs. the Lakers